shliffen/GoogleDriveManagerWithPostman/README.md

 5. When there was a desire to terminate the client's work - in the launch window, press "CTRL + C" to exit.

 **Can I see how it works on the video?**
-Link to the video with the "presentation": https://www.youtube.com/watch?v=D4Ho_rc_Ndw
+Link to the video with the "presentation"(RU): https://www.youtube.com/watch?v=D4Ho_rc_Ndw

 Version 1.0